 We are delighted to welcome Jonathan to Ludlow Orchestra!

 Clare was first taught to play the violin by her father and went on to study both violin and piano as a Junior Exhibitioner at the Royal Academy of Music.
 She was very active in music-making at Cambridge while reading Theology at Clare College before completing her postgraduate performance studies at the Royal Academy of Music.
 Thereafter she taught violin in various London schools before spending five years as Director of Music at Durston House School.

-Since moving to Shropshire in 2010 she has resumed her career as an instrumental teacher working for the Shropshire Music Service and privately.
+Since moving to Shropshire in 2010 she has worked as an instrumental teacher for the Shropshire Music Service and now teaches privately.
 As well as being leader of the Ludlow Orchestra she also leads the Shropshire Chamber Orchestra, plays in the Eroica Camerata and gives regular chamber music recitals.
-She has recently become Music Director of the Church Stretton Arts Festival.
+She has been Music Director of the Church Stretton Arts Festival since 2016.